 In this class, students have the opportunity to apply what they have learned throughout their course of study in internships and work-based learning.
 Through two internships rotations in local foodservice settings students will develop the practices and skills that will help them pursue their chosen career in the culinary industry.
 Students will also delve deeply into world cuisines and advanced baking techniques in the classroom and kitchen lab to further hone their skills in preparation for employment or post-secondary education.
 Students will develop a professional portfolio that will showcase their knowledge and skills to future employers and potential continuing education opportunities.
+During the spring semester, students will have the opportunity to participate in the Syracuse University Food Busters Program where they will engage in hands-on STEM focused lessons that explore the relationships between food, nutrition, health and media.

-Students will be connected with culinary arts and food service professionals in the community through Career Coaching, field trips, job shadowing, and internships which could lead to further opportunities for direct job training and real-world experience.
+Students will be connected with culinary arts and foodservice professionals in the community through Career Coaching, field trips, job shadowing, and internships which could lead to further opportunities for direct job training and real-world experience.
 Students will create and maintain a portfolio of their work-based learning experiences throughout the program to document the development of their skills.